-Flows with separable convex objectives are natural convex extensions of minimumcost flows with several applications, such as matrix balancing or traffic networks; see [1, Chapter 14] for further references.
-Polynomial time combinatorial algorithms were given by Minoux [26] in 1986, Hochbaum and Shanthikumar [18] in 1990, and Karzanov and McCormick [22] in 1997.
+Flows with separable convex objectives are natural convex extensions of minimum-cost flows with several applications as matrix balancing or traffic networks, see [1, Chapter 14] for further references.
+Polynomial-time combinatorial algorithms were given by Minoux [26] in 1986, by Hochbaum and Shantikumar [18] in 1990, and by Karzanov and McCormick [22] in 1997.
 The latter two approaches are able to solve even more general problems of minimizing a separable (not necessarily differentiable) convex objective over a polytope given by a matrix with a bound on its largest subdeterminant.
 Both approaches give polynomial, yet not strongly polynomial algorithms.

-In contrast, for the same problems with linear objectives, Tardos [35, 36] gave strongly polynomial algorithms.
+In contrast, for the same problems with linear objectives, Tardos [34, 35] gave strongly polynomial algorithms.
 One might wonder whether this could also be extended to the convex setting.
 This seems impossible for arbitrary convex objectives by the very nature of the problem: the optimal solution might be irrational, and thus the exact optimum cannot be achieved.

 Beyond irrationality, the result of Hochbaum [16] shows that it is impossible to find an $\varepsilon$ -accurate solution in strongly polynomial time even for a network consisting of parallel arcs between a source and a sink node and the $C{ij}$ 's being polynomials of degree at least three.
 This is based on Renegar's result [31] showing the impossibility of finding $\varepsilon$ -approximate roots of polynomials in strongly polynomial time.
-This is an unconditional impossibility result in a computation model allowing basic arithmetic operations and comparisons; it does not rely on any complexity theory assumptions.

-The remaining class of polynomial objectives with hope for strongly polynomial algorithms is where every cost function is convex quadratic.
+The remaining class of polynomial objectives with hope of strongly polynomial algorithms is where every cost function is convex quadratic.
 If all coefficients are rational, then the existence of a rational optimal solution is guaranteed.
-Granot and Skorin-Kapov [12] extended Tardos's method [36] to solving separable convex quadratic optimization problems with linear constraints, where the running time depends only on the entries of the constraint matrix and the coefficients of the quadratic terms in the objective.
-However, this algorithm is not strongly polynomial because of the dependence on the quadratic terms.
+Granot and Skorin-Kapov [12] extended Tardos's method [35] to solving separable convex quadratic optimization problems where the running time depends only on the entries of the constraint matrix and the coefficients of the quadratic terms in the objective.
+However, in a strongly polynomial algorithm, the running time should only depend on the matrix.

-The existence of a strongly polynomial algorithm for the quadratic flow problem thus remained an important open question (mentioned, e.g., in [16, 4, 17, 12, 34]).
+The existence of a strongly polynomial algorithm for the quadratic flow problem thus remained an important open question (mentioned e.g. in [16, 4, 17, 12, 33]).
 The survey paper [17] gives an overview of special cases solvable in strongly polynomial time.
-These include a fixed number of suppliers (Cosares and Hochbaum [4]) and series-parallel graphs (Tamir [34]).
+These include fixed number of suppliers (Cosares and Hochbaum, [4]), and series-parallel graphs (Tamir [33]).
 We resolve this question affirmatively, providing a strongly polynomial algorithm for the general problem in time $O(m^4 \log m)$ .

-There is an analogous situation for convex closure sets: Hochbaum [16] shows that no strongly polynomial algorithm may exist in general, but for quadratic cost functions, Hochbaum and Queyranne [15] gave a strongly polynomial algorithm.
+There is an analogous situation for convex closure sets: [16] shows that no strongly polynomial algorithm may exist in general, but for quadratic cost functions, Hochbaum and Queyranne [15] gave a strongly polynomial algorithm.

 An entirely different motivation of our study comes from the study of market equilibrium algorithms.
 Devanur et al. [5] developed a polynomial time combinatorial algorithm for a classical problem in economics, Fisher's market with linear utilities.
 This motivated a line of research to develop combinatorial algorithms for other market equilibrium problems.
-For a survey, see [28, Chapter 5] or [38].
-All these problems are described by rational convex programs (see [38]).
+For a survey, see [28, Chapter 5] or [37].
+All these problems are described by rational convex programs (see [37]).
 For the linear Fisher market problem, a strongly polynomial algorithm was given by Orlin [30].

-To the extent of the author's knowledge, these rational convex programs have been considered so far as a new domain in combinatorial optimization.
-An explicit connection to classical flow problems was pointed out in the recent paper [39].
-It turns out that the linear Fisher market problem, along with several other problems, is captured by a concave extension of the classical generalized flow problem, solvable by a polynomial time combinatorial algorithm.
+To the extent of the author's knowledge, these rational convex problems have been considered so far as a new domain in combinatorial optimization.
+An explicit connection to classical flow problems was pointed out in the recent paper [38].
+It turns out that the linear Fisher market, along with several other problems, is captured by a concave extension of the classical generalized flow problem, solvable by a polynomial time combinatorial algorithm.